Unleashing Literacy: Designed for Dyslexia

 The Barton Reading and Spelling System

-Research shows that dyslexic people need instruction in an Orton-Gillingham-based program: intensive, one-on-one instruction that is highly structured, multisensory, and designed specifically for the dyslexic brain.
-I use The Barton Reading and Spelling System because it emphasizes both reading AND spelling.
+Research shows that dyslexic people need one-on-one instruction that is highly structured, multisensory, and emphasizes both reading AND spelling.
+My approach, Unleashing Literacy: Designed for Dyslexia, does exactly that.

 • Clear, systematic rules teach predictable spelling and reading patterns.